raphamorim/go-rainbow/README.md

 `go-rainbow` allows you to:

-- Iterate modifiers and colors on a String
+- Iterate modifiers and colors on a String.
 - Use HEX as you wish.
+- Use from Int as you wish.
 - Use RGB as you wish.
-- Bring magical Rainbow on a String.
+- Bring magical Rainbow on a String (work in progress).

 ![Sample](assets/sample.png)